fra31/mmr-universal/README.md

 We show that in this way we are able to achieve *simultaneously provable robustness wrt all the Lp-norms for p>=1*.

-We first compute the largest Lp-ball contained in the union of an L1- and an Linf-ball and in the convex hull of the union, noticing that the latter is significatly larger than the former.
+We compute the largest Lp-balls contained, first, in the union of an L1- and an Linf-ball and, second, in the convex hull of that union, noticing that the latter is significatly larger than the former.

 <p align="center"><img src="https://raw.githubusercontent.com/fra31/mmr-universal/master/images/pl_gh_1.png" width="800">

-Then, exploiting this obseravation, we extend the *Maximum Margin Regularizer* of [(Croce et al, 2019)](https://arxiv.org/abs/1810.07481) to our new MMR-Universal, which provides models which are provably robust according to the current state-of-the-art certification methods based on [Mixed Integer Programming](https://arxiv.org/abs/1711.07356) or its [LP-relaxations](https://arxiv.org/abs/1711.00851).
+Then, exploiting this observation, we extend the *Maximum Margin Regularizer* of [(Croce et al, 2019)](https://arxiv.org/abs/1810.07481) to our new MMR-Universal, which provides models which are provably robust according to the current state-of-the-art certification methods based on [Mixed Integer Programming](https://arxiv.org/abs/1711.07356) or its [LP-relaxations](https://arxiv.org/abs/1711.00851).